rllola/coolApps/README.md

-# coolApps
+# Cool Apps
-Ubuntu must have app
+Ubuntu must have application

+A repo with all the cool applications.
+Don't hesitate to PR yours.